 For the risk-adjusted returns, we highlight that the long-short alphas equal around 1.2% per month, significant at the 5% confidence level.
 This result is mainly driven by the stocks with the highest exposure towards MFID, the long leg.
 In good states of the world, when variance is below its median, the long-short risk-adjusted return is negative (although statistically insignificant).
-Overall, the findings imply that the performance of stocks that co-move positively with MFID persists in the month after the portfolio formation and that this performance is not explained by other risk factor models, which is in line with related results from implied correlation (Asness et al., 2020).
+Furthermore, we document this performance is not explained by other risk factor models, which is in line with related results for implied correlation (Asness et al., 2020).